MicrosoftDocs/azure-docs/articles/synapse-analytics/spark/apache-spark-troubleshoot-library-errors.md

 2. Select the system Spark application job that corresponds to your pool update.
 These system jobs run under the *SystemReservedJob-LibraryManagement* title.
    ![Screenshot that highlights system reserved library job.](./media/apache-spark-azure-portal-add-libraries/system-reserved-library-job.png "View system library job")
 3. Switch to view the **driver** and **stdout** logs.
-4. Within the results, you will see the logs related to the installation of your packages.
+4. Within the results, you'll see the logs related to the installation of your packages.
     ![Screenshot that highlights system reserved library job results.](./media/apache-spark-azure-portal-add-libraries/system-reserved-library-job-results.png "View system library job progress")

 ## Validate your permissions